 Folding drones for SAR operations?
 The idea comes from Zurich

-ZURICH – Drones are part of our life now, and they will be surely part of our future, too.
+Drones are part of our life now, and they will be surely part of our future, too.
 After ambulance drones, now a new prototype is about to fly and take part in search and rescue operations.
 What is its peculiarity?
-It is a foldable drone.
+It is a self-folding drone.

 As they explained, they thought about birds and their capacity in folding their wings in mid-air in order to pass through holes and gaps.
-So, the idea was to realize a drone that can fold its arms to pass in narrow places.
+So, the idea was to realize a self-folding drone that could fold its arms to pass through narrow spaces.
 It can be very useful in carrying out SAR operations in places like caves, cliffs or even ruined buildings, where human efforts can be very dangerous for both the operator and the patient.

 The idea is to reach places unreachable to conventional drones, because of too narrow places.